 Having a poor culture is a situation you want to avoid at all costs.
-You can hire talented people, but without strong leadership even your most motivated employees will never reach their full potentials or drive the company forward.
+You can hire talented people, but without strong leadership, even your most motivated employees will never reach their full potential or drive the company forward.

 This is arguably the most mission-critical chapter of this guide.
 After all, you can’t improve what you don’t know needs correcting.

 The following resources will get you started with some warning signs to watch for: